cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/8-ibc-app-checkers.md

 </CodeGroup>

-You do not want arbitrary player information, but instead, want to fetch the creator's player information from the store, so make a small adjustment to `x/leaderboard/client/cli/tx_candidate.go`.
+How the message constructor was created makes the player information a parameter.
+However, you do not want arbitrary player information, but instead, want to fetch the creator's player information from the store, so make a small adjustment to `x/leaderboard/client/cli/tx_candidate.go`.
 Look for the following lines and remove them:

 ```diff-go [https://github.com/b9lab/cosmos-ibc-docker/blob/main/modular/b9-checkers-academy-draft/x/leaderboard/client/cli/tx_candidate.go#L16]
 func CmdSendCandidate() *cobra.Command {